-Sweet potato casserole is a standby at holiday time!
-Now everyone can enjoy this dish with this nut free and vegan version.
+Nut free vegan sweet potato casserole is a standby at holiday time!
+Now everyone can enjoy this dish – it’s so delicious and it’s allergy friendly!

 There’s nothing like being thrown a curve ball like a new tree nut allergy right before the holidays.
 After we were told Baby Bee had a severe cashew allergy and we needed to get rid of all tree nuts, I started thinking about how we were headed straight into holiday nut season.
 Now, I love nuts all year round, but come on…the holidays are when nuts really shine, you know?